cal-itp/benefits/docs/guides/transit-provider-onboarding/add-transit-provider.md

 _Typically performed by a developer._

-The steps below are the same whether you are adding the agency to our dev, test or production environment.
+The basic config below is required, and typically the same whether you are adding the agency to the `dev`, `test` or `prod` environment:

-- Add a new transit provider in the Admin with the following:
-  - Slug: Define the agency's unique landing page (no spaces or special characters)
+- Slug: Defines the agency's unique landing page (no spaces or special characters)
-  - Short name, long name, info URL, phone, enrollment flows and supported card schemes: Get from their enrollment form
+- Short name, long name, info URL, phone, enrollment flows and supported card schemes: Typically comes from the onboarding form
-  - Logo: Typically found attached to a GitHub issue comment
+- Logo: Found attached to the GitHub issue for logo production and in the [Figma source](https://www.figma.com/design/IuVNsLccmvumsUzW7IC5BF/Digital-Services-Design-Language?node-id=743-4162&m=dev)
 - Transit processor config: leave blank for now
 - Active: Leave **unchecked** for now

 The steps to create a transit processor config and associate it with your new agency are specific to the payment processor they contract with.